sn0w12/ManganatoEnhancer/README.md

 | <     | Previous page |
 | Shift + >   | Last page |
 | Shift + <     | First page |

+# Installation

+1. Download the Extension:
+    * Download `manganato-enhancer.zip` from the latest [release](https://github.com/sn0w12/Manganato/releases/latest)
+    * Or clone it with `Git clone https://github.com/sn0w12/Manganato`
+      * If you cloned it install it with `npm run build`

+2. Extract Files:
+    * If you downloaded a zip file, extract it to a convenient location.

+3. Open Chrome and Navigate to Extensions:
+    * Open Google Chrome and go to chrome://extensions/.

+4. Enable Developer Mode:
+    * In the top right corner of the Extensions page, enable Developer mode by toggling the switch.

+5. Load Unpacked Extension:
+    * Click the Load unpacked button and select the directory where you extracted or built the extension files.